ofek/asciinema.github.io/docs/integrations.md

 # Integrations

 There are many tools and integrations built for asciinema.
-Below is a sample of cool things out there (in alphabetical order):
+Below is a selection of cool things out there (in alphabetical order):

 - [ansible-role-asciinema](https://github.com/darkwizard242/ansible-role-asciinema) - Ansible role for asciinema
 - [asciifx](https://github.com/apparebit/asciifx) - A special effects shop for asciinema